telerik/fiddler-everywhere-docs/knowledge-base/live-traffic-pane.md

 **Edit a custom column** through the [**Columns** menu](#managing-columns) and click the edit icon. **Remove a custom column** through the [**Columns** menu](#managing-columns) and click on the remove icon (a deletion confirmation displays).

-**Filter by a custom column** through the filtering button to the left of the column name.
+**Filter by a custom column** through the filtering button to the right of the column name.